What is a startup pitch deck?

 Investors are not evaluating your slide design or your vocabulary.
 They are building a mental model of your startup's risk-return profile.
 Give them the evidence they need to answer these four questions confidently, and you have done your job.

-After reviewing hundreds of pitch decks, the same red flags appear repeatedly.
-Most are not about weak products—they are about weak thinking made visible through the deck.
-The most dangerous red flags are the ones founders do not know they are sending.
+Want to know what makes an investor stop reading after slide 3?
+Pattern recognition.
+After reviewing hundreds of pitch decks across my career, the same red flags appear with remarkable consistency.
+Most are not about weak products - they are about weak thinking made visible through the deck.

 • Unrealistic financial projections: Hockey-stick projections with no supporting assumptions are a credibility destroyer.
 Show your math and own your assumptions.